ahmed-git/crud-angular-json-server/README.md

 # Crud

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+Please refer to <a href="https://github.com/typicode/json-server">json server<a> to understand how it works.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Don't forget to run json server too.

 ## Code scaffolding